 Figure 7: SAREF Washing Machine Model

+The procedure defined in TS-0012 require the IPE to parse the semantic description to generate a total of three custom <flexContainer> definitions to support the structure shown in Figure 7.
+The schemas generated are added as the content of a <contentInstance> resource under a container for these custom definitions.
+The locations of these schemas are referenced in the container definition attribute of the respective <flexContainer>.

-to support the structure shown in Figure 7 generatedssedtwo <flexContainer> child-resources for Services and their <semanticDescriptor>s are used for modelling the services SwitchOnService and MonitorService;
+two <flexContainer> child-resources for Services and their <semanticDescriptor>s are used for modelling the services SwitchOnService and MonitorService;

 the SwitchOnService in turn has a child resource of type <flexContainer> for Operations which exposes the Toggle_Command;